fingerskier/manthra/README.md

 # Manthra
-`good quotes are carefully crafty poetry`
+`good quotes are careful crafty poetry`

+Passion is the genesis of genius.
+  GALILEO GALILEI

 Only a fool learns from his own mistakes.